remix-run/remix/docs/tutorials/jokes.md

 Sometimes we want our routes to render something other than an HTML document.
 For example, maybe you have an endpoint that generates your social image for a blog post, or the image for a product, or the CSV data for a report, or an RSS feed, or sitemap, or maybe you want to implement API routes for your mobile app, or anything else.

 This is what [Resource Routes](../guides/resource-routes) are for.
 I think it'd be cool to have an RSS feed of all our jokes.
 I think it would make sense to be at the URL `/jokes.rss`.
 For that to work, you'll need to escape the `.` because that character has special meaning in Remix route filenames.
 Learn more about [escaping special characters here](../api/conventions#escaping-special-characters).

+<docs-info>Believe it or not, you've actually already made one of these.
+Check out your logout route!
+No UI necessary because it's just there to handle mutations and redirect lost souls.</docs-info>

 For this one, you'll probably want to at least peak at the example unless you want to go read up on the RSS spec 😅.